 Underground is a hazardous workplace.
-One way to improve the safety of people who work in mines is to use location-based services that track the location of people and can send alerts in case of an emergency.
+One way to improve the safety of people who work in mines is to use location-based services that track the location of people and can send alerts in case of emergency.

 An Australian provider of location-based solutions for enterprise needed an energy-efficient geolocation system for one of their clients in the mining industry.
 They needed a solution that would allow for locating and tracking people in underground mines.